 The beautiful bouquets we fall in love with every celebration, where do they come from?
 We explore the basics behind cut flowers in this article.

-Questions 1: What is cut flower industry?
+Question 1: What is cut flower industry?

 Cut flowers are flowers and buds cut from their mother plants, commonly used for decoration.
-We see cut flowers across various types of important events, weddings, celebrations, funerals.
-A vase of fresh flowers is a common decor object in every household, a bouquet for your loved one on Valentines’ Day has been marketed to become a must.
+We see cut flowers across various types of important events, weddings, celebrations, and funerals.
+A vase of fresh flowers is a common decor object in every household, and a bouquet for your loved one on Valentine’s Day has been marketed to become a must.
 I can’t help myself admiring the beauty of flowers in the neighbourhood’s weekly Sunday market; many people can’t help themselves buying bouquets of flowers to embellish their balcony, tea room, dining table, etc.